finos/FDC3/docs/api-bridging/spec.md

 A Desktop Agent can use the structure of this message to determine that it has connected to a Desktop Agent Bridge (i.e by checking `msg.type === "hello" && msg.payload.desktopAgentBridgeVersion`), whether it supports a compatible FDC3 version and whether it is expected to provide authentication credentials in the next step (`if(msg.payload.authRequired) { ... }`).

 An optional JWT token can be included in the `hello` message to allow the connecting agent to authenticate the bridge.
-Verification of the JWM by the DA is option but recommended, meaning that the DA SHOULD verify the received JWT when one is included in the `hello` message.
+Verification of the supplied JWT by the DA is optional but recommended, meaning that the DA SHOULD verify the received JWT when one is included in the `hello` message.

+If no hello message is received, the message doesn't match the defined format or validation of the optional JWT fails, the Desktop Agent should return to step 1 and attempt connection to the next port in the range.
+In the event that there are no ports reining in the range, the Desktop Agent SHOULD reset to the beginning of the range, MAY pause its attempts to connect and resume later.
+Note, if the Desktop Agent is configured to run at startup (of the user's machine) it is possible that the Desktop Agent Bridge may start later (or be restarted at some point).
+Hence, Desktop Agents SHOULD be capable of connecting to the bridge once they are already running (rather than purely at startup).

+#### Step 3.
+Handshake & Authentication

-DA should respond to the `hello` message with a `handshake` request to the bridge, including an auth token (JWT) if required.
+The DA must then respond to the `hello` message with a `handshake` request to the bridge, including an auth token (JWT) if required.

 ```typescript
 {